They say sitting is the new smoking, which is why so many people are trying to figure out how to improve posture.

-- You should always use a spotter, or at least a spotter rack to make sure you are safe doing this movement.
+- You should always use a spotter, or at least a spotter rack, to ensure you are safe doing this movement.

 - If you have lower back issues, you can also try front-loaded squats by holding a dumbbell or kettlebell in front of your chest as you squat.

-- This can help decrease pressure on the low back as you move down into the squat position.
+- This can help decrease pressure on the lower back as you move down into the squat position.

 - Aim for 8-10 reps.

-While the goblet squat may seem very similar to a standard squat, by turning your toes out you will engage your muscles at different angles.
+While the goblet squat may seem very similar to a standard squat, turning your toes out will engage your muscles at different angles.

-If you are using weight this is easy to do as a front-loaded squat to activate your abdominal muscles, which will keep you in a better upright posture.
+If you are using weights, this is easy to do as a front-loaded squat to activate your abdominal muscles, which will keep you in a better upright posture.

-- Stand with your feet a little wider than shoulder-width apart, with your toes turned out.
+- Stand with your feet slightly wider than shoulder-width apart, with your toes turned out.